moby/moby/docs/sources/articles/runmetrics.md

 Please review [*Enumerating Cgroups*](#enumerating-cgroups) to learn how to find the cgroup of a pprocess running in the container of which you want to measure network usage.
-From there, you can examine the pseudo-file named `tasks`, which containes the PIDs that are in the control group (i.e. in the container).
+From there, you can examine the pseudo-file named `tasks`, which contains the PIDs that are in the control group (i.e. in the container).
 Pick any one of them.

 Putting everything together, if the "short ID" of a container is held in